 - Layer the 700g (1½lb) shredded red cabbage and 1 large sliced onion in a large saucepan and scatter 175g (6oz) shredded beetroot on top.

-- Season with the ½ tsp ground cinnamon, ¼ tsp ground allspice, punch cloves, salt and pepper.
+- Season with the ½ teaspoon ground cinnamon, ¼ teaspoon ground allspice, punch cloves, salt and pepper.

 - Toss to combine.